mehrab-haque/regression/README.md

 Each method is associated to the **plot()** function mentioned in **visuals.py**.
 Inputs can be provided manually or through a text file (as mentioned in **input.py**).

-### 3rd Degree Polynomial Regression of 1000 Scattered Pointes:
+### 3rd Degree Polynomial Regression of 1000 Scattered Points:
 #### (Input taken from .txt file)
 ![alt text][logo0]